AFL Darling Downs: Modern Competition

 The Darling Downs Australian Football League was first played as an official organised competition in 1971.
 Signals, Coolaroo and Aviation were the three foundation clubs and were joined by a fourth club, South Toowoomba in 1972.

 The League has had many changes to the number of clubs participating since then, with eight A Grade Senior Clubs currently competing, and now known as AFL Darling Downs.
 It is a regional league in Queensland.
 There are four Senior clubs based in Toowoomba, and the other senior clubs come from Dalby, Goondiwindi, and Warwick.
 New teams from Kingaroy, and Chinchilla participated in the 2013 revamped competition.
 Chinchilla folded in 2018.

-University Cougars AFC is the most successful club with 13 premierships, 4 under the banner of "Institute Eagles" and 5 under the moniker of "University Eagles".
+University Cougars AFC is the most successful club with 13 premierships, 4 under the banner of "Institute Eagles" and 9 under the moniker of "University Eagles".
 Coolaroo Roos has 12 premierships and Goondiwindi Hawks has 8 along with South Toowoomba Bombers (formerly Longhorns).
-Toowoomba Tigers (formerly Pinkies) have 6 premiership flags each.
+Toowoomba Tigers (formerly Pinkies) have 6 premiership flags.